Skill Games Regulations

 - All other relevant objectives listed in the Lotteries and Other Games Act are fulfilled.

-If the Authority deems it desirable in pursuance of the regulatory objectives sought to be achieved, it is vested with the discretion to classify, by virtue of the issuance of a public ruling, skill games as ‘controlled skill games’, thereby subjecting the same to the additional regulatory supervision and obligations stipulated in the Regulations, apart from the fundamental requisite of obtaining a controlled skill games licence.
+If the Authority deems it desirable in pursuance of the regulatory objectives sought to be achieved, it is vested with the discretion to classify, by virtue of the issuance of a public ruling, skill games as ‘controlled skill games’, thereby subjecting the same to the additional regulatory supervision and obligations stipulated in the Regulations, apart from the fundamental requirement of obtaining a controlled skill games licence.

-A controlled skill games licence is available in two types; either as a licence to offer a controlled skill games service granted to operators engaging with players directly, or as a licence directed to business-to-business service providers intending to offer a controlled skill games supply.
+A controlled skill games licence is available in two types; either as a licence to offer a controlled skill games service granted to operators engaging with players directly or as a licence directed to business-to-business service providers intending to offer a controlled skill games supply.
 A body corporate established in a European Union Member State or a Member State of the European Economic Area is eligible to hold a licence, which is valid for a term of five years, renewable for a further five-year term by the Authority.

 The abovementioned licence is subject to a number of requirements, including a procedure to ensure that the individuals behind the business are fit and proper, financial and system auditing to ensure that the operation is fair, sound and secure, and other measures to prevent fraud and money-laundering, a consumer-centric approach to the business, a high level of information security and segregation of player funds.